aellas/Runescape-Name-Checker/README.md

 + Clone repo `git clone https://github.com/Arrayem/Runescape-Name-Checker.git`
 + Install requirements `pip install -r requirements.txt`
 + Run code `python3 main.py`
++ - I have also released an executable version! -

 # 🔮 Future Updates
 + Add the option to search for every possible 2 or 3 letter usernames that may be available